Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Clockwise starting left: egg mass, adult, larvae on damaged fabric

 Clothes moths were once more common in homes.
 During the 1950s and through the 1970s, wool was treated with long lasting residual insecticides which prevented damage to natural fibers.
 However, due to the phasing out of these products, organic fabrics such as wool are once again susceptible to clothes moths.
-Thus Clothes Moths are making a reappearance.
+Thus Clothes Moths are making a comeback of sorts.

 Clothes moths go through complete metamorphosis: egg, larvae (crawling stage), pupae (cocoon) and adult (moth).
 However, it is the larval stage that damages fabric.
 Organic materials such as wool, hide, fur, down, etc. contain keratin, a protein that the Clothes moth and carpet beetles, another fabric pest, can digest.